jeremiahmarble/agent_LES/README.md

 We often use agent LES within one of our workshops.
 If so, you should be able to fire up Github Codespaces from within our Classroom - we'll send you a link.

+# "This is our agent; we make the call"
 In this workshop, you’ll:
 - Learn what AI agents are and how they work
 - Explore the structure of a simple Node.js agent backend